Pedestrian Attribute Recognition: A Survey: The Review of PAR Algorithms

 In this paper, the authors propose to estimate the pedestrian attributes via visual-semantic graph reasoning (VSGR).
-They argue that the accuracy of person attribute recognition is heavy influenced by: 1). only local parts are related with some attributes; 2). challenging factors, such as pose variation, viewpoint and occlusion; 3). the complex relations between attributes and different part regions.
+They argue that the accuracy of person attribute recognition is heavily influenced by: 1). only local parts are related with some attributes; 2). challenging factors, such as pose variation, viewpoint, and occlusion; 3). the complex relations between attributes and different part regions.
 Therefore, they propose to jointly model spatial and semantic relations of region-region, attribute-attribute, and region-attribute with a graph-based reasoning framework.
 The overall pipeline of their algorithm can be found in Fig. \ref{DeepAlgorithms-VSGR}.

-As shown in Fig. \ref{DeepAlgorithms-VSGR}, this algorithm mainly contain two sub-networks, \emph{i.e.} the visual-to-semantic sub-network and semantic-to-visual sub-network.
-For the first module, it first divide the human image into a fixed number of local parts $\textbf{X} = (x_1, x_2, ... , x_M)^T$.
+As shown in Fig. \ref{DeepAlgorithms-VSGR}, this algorithm mainly contains two sub-networks, \emph{i.e.} the visual-to-semantic sub-network and semantic-to-visual sub-network.
+For the first module, it first divides the human image into a fixed number of local parts $\textbf{X} = (x_1, x_2, ..., x_M)^T$.
 They construct a graph whose node is the local part and edge is the similarity of different parts.
-Different from regular relation modelling, they adopt both the similarity relations between parts and topological structures to connect one part with its neighbour regions.
+Different from regular relation modeling, they adopt both the similarity relations between parts and topological structures to connect one part with its neighbor regions.
 The similarity adjacency matrix can be formulated as:

-where $\textbf{F}_s(x_i, x_j)$ denote the pairwise similarity between each two part regions which can also be modelled by neural network.
+where $\textbf{F}_s(x_i, x_j)$ denotes the pairwise similarity between each two-part regions which can also be modeled by a neural network.

-And the topological relations between local parts can be obtained via:
+The topological relations between local parts can be obtained via:

 where $d_{ij}$ is the pixel distance between two parts and $\Delta$ is the scaling factor.